VictoriaMilani/vmilani.github.io/_posts/2022-12-13-quick-start-to-doubly-robust-estimators.markdown

 [1] 0.2863138
 ```

-The true treatment effect of the training program is $\tau = 0.5$.
+The true treatment effect of the training program is \\(\tau = 0.5\\).
 However, when calculating the ATE by simply finding average outcomes from treatment and control group, we are almost half far off the true value.

 This can also be verified using an incomplete linear model, where covariates are not included: